azat-co/practicalnode/chapter1/chapter1.md

 $ sudo chown -R $USER /usr/local/{share/man,bin,lib/node,include/node}
 ```

-**Note**  Please be sure you are comfortable with the functionality of the `chown` command before you run it.
+**Note:**  Please be sure you are comfortable with the functionality of the `chown` command before you run it.

 Then, proceed with a normal installation: